Image of an avocado producer displaying his produce

 • Improve farm management and the efficiency of farm operations

-• Gain access to local and regional markets through proof of GAP compliance
+• Gain access to local and regional markets through proof of G.A.P. compliance

-• Gradually work towards full certification requirements and get to know the GLOBALG.A.P. system while progressing at a pace that suits you
+• Gradually work towards full certification requirements and get to know the GLOBALG.A.P.
+IFA system while progressing at a pace that suits you

 Image of two smallholder producers harvesting fruit